MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 - [DeepSeek R1](https://chat.deepseek.com/) offers Web Search capabilities
 - [Gemini 2.0 Pro Experimental](https://gemini.google.com/) does not offer Web Search
 - [Gemini 2.0 Flash](https://gemini.google.com/) does again offer Web Search
-- [Anthropic's Claude 3.5](https://claude.ai/) does not offer Web Search, but it's in the making for 3.7
+- [Anthropic's Claude 3.5](https://claude.ai/) does not offer Web Search, but that was added for 3.7 and 4

 > [!NOTE]
-> Different LLM providers, different models, different tier levels, provide you with different integrations of tools, if any.
+> Different LLM providers provide different models through different tier levels, offering in turn different integrations of tools, if any.
 It's a good idea to experiment with different LLMs to see which one best fits your needs. **Whenever you can expect the information you need to be niche, recent but findable on the web, you should use a tool-integrated LLM.**

 ### Deep Research

-Deep Research is an LLM capability extension that only came about recently.
-It is part of OpenAI's $200/month Pro subscription for ChatGPT.<br>
+Deep Research is an LLM capability extension that came about only recently.
+It is part of OpenAI's Pro subscription tier for ChatGPT.<br>
 **Think of Deep Research as a combination of Web Search and Reasoning, multiple searches are performed over the course of the thinking process for boosting factual accuracy, nuance, and spread of information**.
 The LLM is encouraged to reason about this information it searches to then generate a way more comprehensive, accurate response.

-Multiple providers began offering similar capabilities, like [Grok's DeepSearch](https://grok.com/?referrer=website), [Perplexity's DeepThink](https://perplexity.ai) or [Gemini Deep Research](https://gemini.google.com/).
+Multiple providers began offering similar capabilities quickly, like [Grok's DeepSearch](https://grok.com/?referrer=website), [Perplexity's DeepThink](https://perplexity.ai) or [Gemini Deep Research](https://gemini.google.com/).

 > [!NOTE]
 > Actually, [DeepSeek R1](https://chat.deepseek.com/) allows you to activate both "Deep Think" and "Search" at once, but this is not the same as Deep Research.
 DeepSeek curates the search results before reasoning about them, while Deep Research is more of a continuous process.

 Even though we use WebSearch and Reasoning, after all, we still may encounter some hallucinations or errors in the LLM's responses or source interpretations. **It is imperative to treat even Deep Research responses as suggestions or first drafts only.
-They are ice breakers into a field of interest.**
+They are ice-breakers into a field of interest.**

-An example for Deep Research messing up would be this:
+Here's an example of Deep Research messing up:
 <center>
     <img src="./img/ChatGPT_Deep_Research.png" style="width: 500px; height: auto;" />
 </center>

-While this is a comprehensive table intended to show the major LLM research labs in the United States, xAI is missing, HuggingFace is listed despite not being an LLM research lab in the strict sense, and EleutherAI is listed despite being a decentralized research collective and not a major lab as such.
+While this is a comprehensive table intended to show the major LLM research labs in the United States, xAI is missing, HuggingFace is listed, despite not being an LLM research lab in the strict sense, and EleutherAI is listed despite being a decentralized research collective and not a major lab as such.

 ### File Upload

-We can integrate specific information for the LLM to consider not only by having it look up information on the web but also by uploading files for it to tokenize and insert into the context window.
+We can integrate specific information for the LLM to consider not only by having it look up information on the web but also by uploading files for it to tokenize and inject into the context window.

-For example, Claude 3.7 supports file upload, but also Google's Notebook LM.
+For example, Anthropic's Claude supports file upload, and so does Google's NotebookLM.
 Note that with current tokenization techniques, it is most likely that images from your document are either discarded or only briefly described.

-This is what it looks like when you upload a PDF of a [research paper](https://www.biorxiv.org/content/10.1101/2025.02.18.638918v1.full.pdf) to Claude 3.7 and GPT 4o:
+This is what it looks like when you upload a PDF of a [research paper](https://www.biorxiv.org/content/10.1101/2025.02.18.638918v1.full.pdf) to Claude 3.7 and GPT 4o, respectively:

 <center>
     <img src="./img/Claude_File_Upload.png" style="width: 500px; height: auto;" />